Sunday, January 21, 2024

 The science: oil-based lubricants work by creating a thin film between moving metal surfaces.
 Their low viscosity helps them seep into tight hinge gaps.
 This makes them good for getting lubricant into the hinge pin, especially when a hinge is starting to squeak.

-Thin oils are great for quick relief.
+Thin oils are useful for quick relief.
 Their weakness is staying power.
 Rain, dust, heat, and repeated movement can remove or contaminate them faster than heavier greases.

-A crucial note on WD-40 and similar multi-purpose sprays
+A crucial note on WD-40 and similar multi-use sprays

 WD-40-style multi-use sprays are incredibly handy.
 They penetrate, displace moisture, loosen sticky mechanisms, and leave some lubrication behind.